who-blackbird/who-blackbird.github.io/contents/variant-calling.md

 - How many variants were called in both VCF files?
 - Why are there variants in the `s20` VCF file that are not in the default one?
 - Open both VCF files in IGV and inspect the following regions (all of them absent in `s20`)
   - 7:89890594-89901123
   - 7:90462621-90476627
 - Do you think that `s20` is too strict or lenient?

 ## Structural Variant Annotation {#svannotation}

 In order to perform annotation of the SVs from multiple sources, we will use [**AnnotSV**](https://lbgi.fr/AnnotSV).

-AnnotSV annotates SVs with information about the genes (OMIM, ClinGen), regulatory elements (enhancders, promoters), pathogenicity (known from dbVar), frequencies (gnomAD, internal) and breakpoints (GC content, repeats) they overlap.
+AnnotSV annotates SVs with information about the genes (OMIM, ClinGen), regulatory elements (enhancers, promoters), pathogenicity (known from dbVar), frequencies (gnomAD, internal) and breakpoints (GC content, repeats) they overlap.

-To run a basic SV annotation, we will exectue the following command:
+To run a basic SV annotation, we will execute the following command:

 ```
 AnnotSV -SVinputFile variant_calling/svs/LRS_SVs.sort.vcf.gz -SVinputInfo 1 \